38. The Prison

 Newtown residents who lived near the prison (many of whom had been vocally worried about its presence in their backyard), on their way home that evening, passed by a large, illuminated highway sign on Nunnawauk Road, its array of light bulbs flashing an emergency message: “TROOP A REPORTS A RIOT IS IN PROGRESS AT GARNER CORRECTIONAL CENTER.”

-Around 7:30pm, those residents who were looking out their windows could see a convoy of ambulances and police cruisers streaming through Fairfield Hills on the way to the prison, their blaring sirens amplified off the walls of the old brick hospital, while their whirling red lights illuminated a column of grey smoke that rose from behind the prison’s walls.
+Around 7:30pm, those residents who were looking out their windows could see a convoy of ambulances and police cruisers streaming through Fairfield Hills on the way to the prison, their blaring sirens rattling the windows of the old brick hospital, while a column of smoke rose from behind the prison’s walls, bathed in red-and-blue by the emergency vehicles’ flashing lights.
 There were 30 officers on the Newtown Police Department’s roll call that evening, and before the night was through, 29 of them were summoned to Garner Prison; they left one of the younger officers behind to operate the switchboard, relaying orders in between answering phone calls, from journalists and worried townspeople alike.

 The next morning, negotiations between the prisoners and the Department of Corrections were still “ongoing,” according to the Times.
 Meanwhile, two van-loads of officers in riot gear from the DOC’s Emergency Response Team were arriving on-scene.
 The state gave up on negotiations, and with a rain of teargas and baton blows, the riot was quelled, and order was restored to Garner Prison.
 In all, twenty inmates and three guards had to be taken to Danbury Hospital.
 And there was significant damage to Cell Block B; the cost of repairs at Garner reached nearly a million dollars.